Blendify/blender-manual/trunk/blender_docs/manual/editors/nla/introduction.rst

 ---------

 Show Control F-Curves
-   Overlays a graph of strip's influence on top of the strip.
+   Overlays a graph of the strip's influence on top of the strip.
 Show Local Markers
-   Shows action-local markers on the strip, useful when synchronizing time across strips.
+   Shows action-local markers on the strip, this is useful when synchronizing time across strips.

 .. seealso:: See Timeline's :ref:`timeline-view-menu`.